 Q: What would the impact be on the remaining trees?
 According to certified arborist Roger Ditmer, "a significant impact will occur to many trees at this critical site.
 Trees will unfortunately be lost, with several others that remain compromised and stressed by root disturbance/damage."
-There are a total of 15 trees in the "impact area" just outside of the red and green sections above.
-This includes 6 live oak trees.
+There are a total of 2 trees in the "impact area" just outside of the red and green sections below.
+Both are live oak trees.